 shown as second

 The TCP check does not include any events at this time.

 Returns DOWN if the Agent cannot connect to the configured

 port, otherwise UP.

-To create alert conditions on this service check in the Datadog app, click Network on the Create Monitor page, not Integration.
+To create alert conditions on this service check in Datadog, click Network on the Create Monitor page, not Integration.